zakvarty/website/content/teaching/teaching.md

  css_class = ""
 +++

-I am fortunate to have had the opportunity to teach in a variety roles.
+I am fortunate to have had the opportunity to teach in a variety of roles.
 These have included:

 - one-to-one tuition for high school students;
 - running workshops and computer labs for undergraduate and postgraduate modules;